hafbau/lecture_notes/w4d1/README.md

 ## What we learned

+- Inheritance hierarchy of CSS, and how some properties are inheritable while others aren't

+- Learn to use `flex-wrap` and wrappin'

+- Learned about direct child selector (`>`) and Next sibling selector `+`

+- Display property in general and in context to flex

+- Where the C in CSS comes from and why

+> more from past lectures?
 - Learned about the Cascading nature of CSS - i.e. it inherits parents' styles and file is read top down

 - Specificity and how different selectors fair on the spectrum